QuyPhamGit/social-media-app-copy/README.md

 # Social Media App (Copy)

+This project repository is a copy of the main repository at:
 This project has files for a Twitter-like social media app written in Java.
 So far the project only has classes establishing the database of the app.
 A key feature for our app is that each User can select certain interest categories and view a feed of Posts tagged with those categories.

 ## Submission